SModelS/smodels/docs/manual/source/Tools.rst

                         Verbosity (debug, info, warning, error)

-Some more explanations:
+*Some more explanations*:
+  -s SQRTS, --sqrts SQRTS

-* *-s* (int): an integer (or integers) with the value (in TeV) of the LHC center-of-mass energy for computing the cross-sections
+                        (int) an integer (or integers) with the value (in TeV) of the LHC center-of-mass energy for computing the cross-sections
+  -e NEVENTS, --nevents NEVENTS
-* *-e* (int): the number of Monte Carlo events when running Pythia
+                        (int) the number of Monte Carlo events when running Pythia -c NCPUS, --ncpus NCPUS
-* *-c* (int): number of cpu cores to be used.
-It is only used when cross-sections are being computed for multiple SLHA files
+                        (int) number of cpu cores to be used.
+                        It is only used when cross-sections are computed for multiple SLHA files.
-* *-p*: if set, the cross-sections will be written back to the file.
+  -p, --tofile          if set, the cross-sections will be written back to the file.
     If in the input file already contains cross-sections, only the non-overlapping ones will be written.
     If not set, the cross-sections will be written to the screen.
-* *-q*: if set, will only check if the input file already contains cross-sections.
+  -q, --query           if set, will only check if the input file already contains cross-sections.
-* *-k*: if set, keep the temporary directory containing the Pythia run output.
+  -k, --keep            if set, keep the temporary directory containing the Pythia run output.
 This option is only relevant when checking for errors when running Pythia.
-* *-n*: if set, use Pythia and NLLfast to compute NLO cross-sections.
+  -n, --NLO             if set, use Pythia and NLLfast to compute NLO cross-sections.
 Note that since NLLfast only contains results for production of squarks and gluinos, only these cross-sections will be generated
-* *-N*: if set, use Pythia and NLLfast to compute NLO+NLL cross-sections.
+  -N, --NLL             if set, use Pythia and NLLfast to compute NLO+NLL cross-sections.
                         Note that since NLLfast only contains results for production of squarks and gluinos, only these cross-sections will be generated
-* *-O*: if set, SModelS will read the LO cross-sections from the input file and use NLLfast to compute the NLO or NLO+NLL cross-sections for squarks and gluinos
+  -O, --LOfromSLHA      if set, SModelS will read the LO cross-sections from the input file and use NLLfast to compute the NLO or NLO+NLL cross-sections for squarks and gluinos
+  -f FILENAME, --filename FILENAME
-* *-f*: name of input SLHA file or a folder containing SLHA files
+                        name of input SLHA file or a folder containing SLHA files

 Further Pythia parameters are defined in :download:`etc/pythia.card </images/pythia.card>`.